grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 **Benjamin**: Very clever.
 So these are the rules that our `TrainId` doesn't follow yet.
 Are you going to implement them one by one?

-**Johnny**: Hehe, no. The implementation would be so schematic (TODOOOOOO) that I'd either use my IDE to generate the necessary implementation of use a library.
+**Johnny**: Hehe, no. The implementation would be so dull that I'd either use my IDE to generate the necessary implementation or use a library.
 Lately, I prefer the latter.
 So let me just download a library called [Value](https://www.nuget.org/packages/Value/) and use it on our `TrainId`.

 First off, the `TrainId` needs to inherit from `ValueType` generic class like this: